 The choice between 4 and4.25-inch grips gives an option for almost any average hand size.
 Check out our pickleball paddle buying guide here if you are not sure how to find the correct size.
-The 4-inch grip is a flat or “thin” grip for smaller hands whereas the Cushioned – 4 1/4″ grip is a tennis racket style grip that will appeal to cross over tennis players and anyone with larger hands as it has extra ribbed cushion and perforated for moisture wicking sweaty hands.
+The 4-inch grip is a flat or “thin” grip for smaller hands whereas the Cushioned – 4 1/4″ grip is a tennis racket style grip that will appeal to cross over tennis players and anyone with larger hands as it has an extra ribbed cushion and perforated for moisture-wicking sweaty hands.
 As with the 2.0, the handle grip length measures five inches.

-The Vintage is tournament approved, USA built and comes with a one year guarantee against defects.
+The Vintage is tournament approved, USA built and comes with a one-year guarantee against defects.
 The Vintage comes in the following color options: Black, Blue, Green, Red and Purple.

 Who is the Vintage for?